mrdcvlsc/APA/README.md

   **- you can include all the files in the repo (.h .cpp) manually in your project then compile it yourself.**

-  **- you can also use the already compiled library in the sample program (less work - instructions are in folder).**
+  **- If you are in linux you can use the "make" command to generate the "bignum.lib" and "make test" after to run the test program**

 -------------------------------------------------------------------